Cultivation of Mulberry

 - In each plastic bag, a cutting of 20 cm length is planted deep in the mixture.
 Bags kept under the shade and watered regularly.

 - The great advantage of this method is that the root system is not affected during transplantation and plants will be well established after some time and plants could tolerate the drought situation in case of failure of irrigation/rains.

-- The importance of application of fertilizers and manures for both increased productivity and improved quality of mulberry leaves has been well recognised.
-It is fully realised that the native soil fertility is not sufficient alone; so application of manures and fertilizers is a must.
+- The importance of the application of fertilizers and manures for both increased productivity and improved quality of mulberry leaves has been well recognized.
+It is fully realized that the native soil fertility is not sufficient alone, so the application of manures and fertilizers is a must.
 The proper applications of manure are as follows:

 1. Increases water retention capacity.

 2. Improves the texture of soil helping in good rooting.